 Let the wound breathe — Bandaging the hot spot can slow the drying process, so leave hot spots unwrapped.

 Soothe symptoms with dog balms — Dog balms are skincare products for dogs, typically designed to heal damaged or itchy skin on the paws, snout, or body.
 Usually containing a carrier oil and healing ingredients, dog balms can fix a slew of skin problems, from canine acne to dry skin and blisters.

 Depending on the ingredients, dog balms can be effective at preventing and treating hot spots, likely more than coconut oil alone would be.
 Some dog balms, like the Skin Soother from Natural Dog Company, dry after application and won’t create excess moisture or leave greasy residue everywhere.

-If you want to try a dog balm out, you should look for a balm with edible, organic ingredients with antibacterial, anti-inflammatory properties.
+Look for a balm with edible, organic ingredients with antibacterial, anti-inflammatory properties.